 HIV and AIDS Diagnoses1

-- Gay and bisexual men3 accounted for 78% (45) of the estimated HIV diagnoses among NHOPI in 2014.
+- Gay and bisexual men3 accounted for 65% (35) of HIV diagnoses among NHOPI.

 Living With HIV

-- In 2012, an estimated 1,300 NHOPI were living with HIV in the United States.
-Of those, 23% had not been diagnosed.
-By comparison, 13% of all Americans living with HIV are undiagnosed.
+- In 2015, an estimated 1,100 NHOPI were living with HIV in the United States.
+Of those, 82% had received a diagnosis.

 Some behaviors put everyone at risk for HIV, including NHOPI.
-These behaviors include having vaginal or anal sex without a condom or without medicines to prevent or treat HIV, or sharing injection drug equipment with someone who has HIV.
-Other factors particularly affect NHOPI:
+These behaviors include having vaginal or anal sex without a condom or without medicines to prevent or treat HIV, sharing injection drug equipment with someone who has HIV, or lack of awareness of HIV status.
+People who do not know they have HIV cannot take advantage of HIV care and treatment and may unknowingly pass HIV to others.
+Factors that particularly affect NHOPI include:

-- Socioeconomic factors such as poverty, inadequate or no health care coverage, language barriers, and lower educational attainment among NHOPI may contribute to lack of awareness about HIV risk and higher-risk behaviors.
+Socioeconomic factors.
+Poverty, inadequate or no health care coverage, language barriers, and lower educational attainment among NHOPI may contribute to lack of awareness about HIV risk and higher-risk behaviors.

-- Cultural factors may affect the risk of HIV infection.
-NHOPI cultural customs, such as norms about talking about sex across generations, may stigmatize sexuality in general, and homosexuality specifically, as well as interfere with HIV risk-reduction strategies, such as condom use.
+Cultural factors.
+NHOPI cultural customs, such as not talking about sex across generations, may stigmatize sexuality in general, and homosexuality specifically, as well as interfere with HIV risk-reduction strategies, such as condom use.

-- Limited research about NHOPI health and HIV infection and small population numbers have resulted in a lack of targeted prevention programs and behavioral interventions in this population.
+Limited research.
+Limited research about NHOPI health and HIV infection and small population numbers have resulted in a lack of targeted prevention programs and behavioral interventions for this population.

-- The low reported number of HIV cases among NHOPI may not reflect the true burden of HIV in this population because of race/ethnicity misidentification that could lead to the underestimation of HIV infection in this population.
+Data limitations.
+The low reported number of HIV cases among NHOPI may not reflect the true burden of HIV in this population because of race/ethnicity misidentification.
+This could lead to an underestimation of HIV infection in this population.

 What CDC Is Doing

-CDC and its partners are pursuing a high-impact prevention approach to advance the goals of the National HIV/AIDS Strategy: Updated to 2020 and maximize the effectiveness of current HIV prevention methods.
+CDC and its partners are pursuing a high-impact prevention approach to maximize the effectiveness of current HIV prevention methods.

 - CDC provides support and technical assistance to health departments and community-based organizations to deliver prevention programs for NHOPI, such as The Banyan Tree Project.

-- HIV Prevention Projects for Community-Based Organizations funds The Asian Pacific AIDS Intervention Team and the Asian and Pacific Islander Wellness Center, which provides an array of culturally sensitive services, including HIV care and testing, HIV education, counseling, behavioral health, substance abuse, and social support services.
+- HIV Prevention Projects for Community-Based Organizations funds the Asian Pacific AIDS Intervention Team and the Asian and Pacific Islander Wellness Center, which provide an array of culturally sensitive services, including HIV care and testing, HIV education, counseling, behavioral health, substance abuse, and social support services.

-- Capacity Building Assistance for High-Impact HIV Prevention provides technical assistance in capacity building to the Asian and Pacific Islander American Health Forum and the Asian and Pacific Islander Wellness Center.
+- CDC's Capacity Building Assistance for High-Impact HIV Prevention funds technical assistance providers to support capacity building; the Asian and Pacific Islander American Health Forum and the Asian and Pacific Islander Wellness Center are funded grantees to provide capacity building.

-- Through its Act Against AIDS campaigns, CDC provides effective and culturally appropriate messages about HIV treatment and prevention.
+- Through its Act Against AIDS campaigns, CDC provides messages about HIV treatment and prevention.
 For example,

-- CDC.
-Monitoring selected national HIV prevention and care objectives by using HIV surveillance data -- United States and 6 dependent areas -- 2013.
-HIV Surveillance Supplemental Report 2016;20(2).
-Accessed March 4, 2016.
+- Monitoring selected national HIV prevention and care objectives by using HIV surveillance data -- United States and 6 dependent areas -- 2015.
+HIV Surveillance Supplemental Report 2017;22(2).

 - Cook WK, Chung C, Ve'e T. Native Hawaiian and Pacific Islander Health Disparities.
 San Francisco, CA: Asian & Pacific Islander American Health Forum; August 2010.